OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 Authenticator agility is essential to future-proof applications.
 Refactor application verifiers to allow additional authenticators as per user preferences, as well as allowing retiring deprecated or unsafe authenticators in an orderly fashion.

-NIST considers email and SMS as plain text authentication channels, and they are likely to be removed from NIST 800-63 and thus the ASVS at some point the future.
+NIST considers email and SMS as ["restricted" authenticator types](https://pages.nist.gov/800-63-FAQ/#q-b1), and they are likely to be removed from NIST 800-63 and thus the ASVS at some point the future.
 Applications should plan a roadmap that does not require the use of email or SMS.

 | # | Description | L1 | L2 | L3 | CWE | NIST &sect; |
 | :---: | :--- | :---: | :---:| :---: | :---: | :---: |